canonical/data-integrator/README.md

 After the relation has been created, the credentials and connection information can be retrieved with an action.

-In order to change the current credentials (username and password), remove the relation with the application and establish a new one.
+> **IMPORTANT** In order to change the current credentials (username and password), remove the relation with the application and establish a new one.
 When the relation is removed, the access with the previous credentials will be removed.

 ```shell
 juju remove-relation data-integrator <application>
 ```

-If you need to modify `database-name`, `topic-name` or `extra-user-roles` and the relation has been already established, you need to remove the relation and then change the `database-name`, `topic-name` or `extra-user-roles`, and finally relate the data-integrator with the desidered application.
+> If you need to modify `database-name`, `topic-name` or `extra-user-roles` and the relation has been already established, you need to remove the relation and then change the `database-name`, `topic-name` or `extra-user-roles`, and finally relate the data-integrator with the desidered application.

 #### Retrieve credentials